EwaEwaA/Portfolio-Ewy-Alaba/README.md

 Portfolio for a Software QA position

 # About me
-My name is Ewa.
-I am an ambitious person who work as an Sortware QA in Intiaro.
-I have graduated from University of Warsaw - faculty of Management.
-I have testing and organizational skills.
-I made a SQL and ISTQB course as well as pratice in TestArmy.
-On this site I would like to share my all experience I gained in testing domain.
+ I am an ambitious person.
+I am determined to have a job both interesting and giving me a possibility to develop.
+I have always liked learning new things so IT is a natural choice as a professional area.
+Being a tester enables me to be up-to-date with new technologies that we can encounter everywhere, therefore, one year ago I chose a testing career and I don’t regret it.

+I like to be the best at what I do.
+Application development process requires automation so I would like to pursue an automation tester career path.
+I am a self-motivated person.
+Therefore, I have started learning Java.
+Using Selenium is the next step to master on my checklist.
+I am a communicative person and I enjoy cooperating with people.
+That’s why I can train people in testing area in the future.

 # Tools
+  - Postman
+  - TestLink/RailTest
   - Microsoft SQL Server Management Studio
   - Chrome DevTools
-  - Jira with Zephyr plugin
+  - Jira with Zephyr plugin/Redmine
-  - Github
+  - Github/GIT
-  - PicPick - Screen capture software
+  - Chat GPT - using AI at work

 # Tech skills
   - SQL - joining tables, filtering, sorting and grouping
   - Test Reports